-We asked long-time patrons Andy and Michelle to share their “why.”
-Why did they become Love Good patrons, and why are they still standing firm in their decision to join the movement?
-Each Love Good patron has a story, and we’re sharing theirs today.
+Nearly three years ago, we asked founding patrons Andy and Michelle to share their “why.”
+Why did they become Love Good patrons, and why are they so committed to building a better culture through beauty?
+They recently hosted a series of backyard shows during our 2020 summer tour, and we couldn’t resist bringing their story back into the spotlight.
 We hope it inspires and empowers you to find your “why” for building a better culture.

 It wasn’t until we became parents, and parents of an absolute sponge at that, that we started realizing that the message of the music we were listening to mattered.
 When we had to start explaining the lyrics to our very inquisitive three-year-old son, we realized that the values that we hoped to pass on to him and the values that he was absorbing through the music we were listening to were really quite opposed to each other.
 At that point, the only viable alternative was contemporary christian music.
 So we listened to that for a few years because it was at least safe.
 But, for its safety, it was also disappointing because it didn’t really help us explore the depths of being human.
 It was about that time that we got an email from Jimmy, pitching this vision of artists transforming culture through music.
 It was an answer to prayer, a cause we had only dreamed could exist, and one we knew we had to support.

 When we started receiving music from the movement, we were hooked.
 Here, finally, were artists grappling with the realities of living life in a fallen world.
 But grappling with the underlying understanding that how we live matters.
 No longer did we have to worry about questionable lyrics, not because the music was “safe” but because it was written by people exploring the whole of the human experience in the same way that we were — with a belief that how we approach every situation in our life should be shaped by our faith.
 Here were values we were comfortable letting settle into our kids’ souls.
 Here was beautifully written and masterfully performed music, of every genre, speaking truth.